 Guides

-Generate synthetic training data, fine-tuning examples, evaluation sets, and labeled datasets with an OpenAI-compatible API.
+Generate synthetic training data, LLM eval rows, classifier examples, synthetic datasets, and labeled datasets with an OpenAI-compatible API.

 Use abliteration.ai to generate synthetic data for training models, fine-tuning runs, evaluations, and edge-case coverage with the same OpenAI-compatible API you use for live inference.